PowerMops/powermops-site/src/routes/pmops/Overview.md

 the computer.&nbsp; To differentiate the characters you type from the characters that the computer generates on the screen, we \<span class=\"TYPE\"\>stylize\</span\> those characters you type.
-The computer\'s prompt and other responses are printed in regular monospace type.
+The computer's prompt and other responses are printed in regular monospace type.

 In both the Tutorial and the chapters in Part II, whenever we introduce